Lorena591/EMI-Experimental-Temperature-Variations/README.md

 - Dias, L. L., Bueno, D. D. & Gonsalez-Bueno, C. G. (2023), `SHM based on the Electromechanical Impedance Technique with Temperature Variations: Theoretical and Experimental Approach', _in_ 27th International Congress of Mechanical Engineering (COBEM), doi: 10.26678/ABCM.COBEM2023.COB2023-1251

-If you are using a LaTeX Editor, you can cite this article using this BibTeX citation:
+If you are using a LaTeX Editor, you can cite this article using the BibTeX citation:

 ```
 @inproceedings{Dias2023,